sjitech/docker-geek/README.md

 ```
 The result can be further piped to other similar commands of this tool suite.

+Note that the layers will be displayed in order of upper -> lower.

-### `docker-rootfs-of-container`: show path of rootfs of a container
+### `docker-rootfs-of-container` Show rootfs of a container

 ```
 $ docker-rootfs-of-container cae89cdb65cd
 /var/lib/docker/overlay2/a064c9b385fb9c0eb620ae321e11c38325d4f4b2166ec2fd2e661aa8a0c8049d/merged
 ```
-or use it in pipe:
+or use it in a pipe:
 ```
 $ docker ps | docker-rootfs-of-container
 CONTAINER ID        IMAGE